groupserver/gs.group.member.add.csv/README.txt

 Introduction
 ============

 This product is concerned with the adding people to an online group in *bulk* [#base]_, using a CSV file submitted to a form_.
 Most of the page is powered by JavaScript_.

 Form
 ====

-The ``admin_add_csv.html`` form, in the Group context, takes a CSV file and add each person in the file (one per row) to join the group.
+The ``admin_add_csv.html`` form, in the Group context, takes a CSV file and adds each person in the file (one per row) to the group.
 The work is done in two main steps — parsing and adding — which is controlled by JavaScript_.

 The **parsing** is done by a product provided by the ``gs.group.member.invite.base`` product [#invite]_.